One dead, scores hurt in Palestinian 'Day of Rage' over Jerusalem

 “With respect to the rest of Jerusalem, the president ... did not indicate any final status for Jerusalem.
 He was very clear that the final status, including the borders, would be left to the two parties to negotiate and decide.”

 Still, some Muslim countries view the Trump administration’s motives with particular suspicion.
 As a candidate he proposed banning all Muslims from entering the United States, and in office he has tried to block entry by citizens of several Muslim-majority states.
-Last week he tweeted anti-Muslim videos by a British far-right group.
+Last week he retweeted anti-Muslim videos by a British far-right group.

 “DEATH TO THE DEVIL”